elixir-lang/elixir/docs/2_diving_in.md

     ** throw 13
         erl_eval:expr/3

-`try/catch` not only handles thrown values, but also the mechanism to catch errors and exits.
-In such cases, we need to explicitly pass to try that an error/exit is being caught:

-    iex> try do
-    ...>   error :failure
-    ...> catch: :error, :failure
-    ...>   IO.puts "Ah, error caught"
-    ...> end
-    Ah, error caught

-However the syntax above is rarely used in Elixir.
-Instead, Elixir programmers should use raise/try/rescue mechanism to handle exceptions, as described in next section.

-Finally, there is one particularity that applies to `try/catch/after` when compared to other control-flow expressions.
-The Erlang VM machine considers such clauses unsafe (since they may fail or not) and do not export variables from try variable defined inside `try/catch/after` cannot be accessed from the outer scope:
+There is one particularity that applies to `try/catch/after` when compared to other control-flow expressions.
+The Erlang VM machine considers such clauses unsafe (since they may fail or not) and do not allow variables defined inside `try/catch/after` to be accessed from the outer scope:

     iex> try do
     ...>   new_var = 1